cran-task-views/Optimization/Optimization.md

     for complex problems and when starting from points very far from the final optimum.
 The package is designed to be used for unconstrained local optimization. \[NLP\]
--   `r pkg("ao")` implementes an iterative procedure known as alternating optimization, which optimizes a function jointly over all parameters by alternately performing restricted optimization over individual parameter subsets.
+-   `r pkg("ao")` implements an iterative procedure known as alternating optimization, which optimizes a function jointly over all parameters by alternately performing restricted optimization over individual parameter subsets.